nerds-with-keyboards/routerino/README.md

 ### Arguments

-- routeFilePath: The path to whichever file contains your routes.
-The routes array can be defined either directly in the props to Routerino, or stored in an array called routes/Routes.
+- routeFilePath: The path to whichever file contains your routes, in order for the sitemap build tool to find them.
+The routes can be defined either inline in the Routerino props, or kept in an array named `routes` or `Routes`.
+This might be something like `src/routes.jsx`, or `src/App.jsx`.
 - hostname: The domain to use as the base for the URLs in the sitemap.
+E.g. `https://example.com`.
 - outputPath: The path to write the new sitemap XML file.
+This would usually be a build folder, e.g. `dist/sitemap.xml`, or something like `public/sitemap.xml` if you want to check in the sitemap to your repo.

 ### Example